opensearch-project/opensearch-benchmark-workloads/eventdata/README.md

-## EventData track
+## EventData workload

-This track is based on 20 million Apache access log entries generated based on statistics from sample elastic.co access logs using the generator avilable.
+This workload is based on 20 million Apache access log entries generated based on statistics from sample elastic.co access logs using the generator avilable.

 The size of the data file is around 15GB, which gives an average JSON record size of 822 bytes.
 Mappings have been optimized and some of the fields added through `geoip` and `user-agent` enrichment has been removed to achieve a more compact format.

-The purpose of this track is to provide an efficient way to benchmark indexing of this data type as the generator built into the benchmark-eventdata-workload can be CPU intensive.
+The purpose of this workload is to provide an efficient way to benchmark indexing of this data type as the generator built into the benchmark-eventdata-workload can be CPU intensive.

 ### Example Document